 Master Data Management (MDM) In Manufacturing

-Product specifications are updated in real-time, so everybody across the supply chain, logistics and marketing have the exact information they need.
+- Product specifications are updated in real-time, so everybody across the supply chain, logistics, and marketing has the exact information they need.

 Master Data Management (MDM) In Retail

 Retailers must keep product details accurate and up-to-mark.
 Marks & Spencer (M&S) has 1,035 outlets in the UK and another 428 in 56 different countries, with over seven million registered website users.
 With all these users and products, relaunching its website on a new platform would be a challenge.
 M&S couldn’t afford to lose users or sales due to an inefficient process, and the company needed to keep track of all its 20,000+ online products while switching to a new platform.
 They had to:

 - Tailor product availability for international versions of their website.

 - Save money by making their internal system easy.

 The organization used MDM to bring product information into one place and create a single, authoritative source, which was incredibly challenging since 585 different product attributes were spread across eight international websites in five languages.

 Today, product details are updated in seconds.
 The company only does it once, publishing the new information on its websites, stores and apps and ensuring supply chains have real-time access to an accurate, updated set of product details.